Update: The shopping cart trick isn’t working to avoid a hard inquiry for everyone. So, use this method at your own risk.

 If you want to skip all of those steps and you use Google Chrome as your web browser, you can also use an Incognito Window.

-You can find this option in your browser settings as well, or just click CTRL + Shift + N. Then you don’t have to worry about any browsing history interrupting your shopping cart trick.
+You can find this option in your browser settings or just click CTRL + Shift + N. Then, you don’t have to worry about any browsing history interrupting your shopping cart trick.

-Now it’s time to get down to business.
-Use the list below to find a store from which you’d like a retail credit card.
+Use the list below to find a store where you’d like a retail credit card.
 You can create an account if you don’t already have one, or you can choose to go through the steps as a guest.
 It’s up to you.

 Next, add a few items to your shopping cart — don’t worry, you’re not actually going to buy them.
 Pick a few items rather than one large item, and shoot for about $100 worth of merchandise.
 Once you’ve window shopped, head to the checkout page.

-From here, you’ll actually start to fill out your billing information as if you were going to buy the items.
+During the checkout process, you’ll start to fill out your billing information as if you were going to buy the items.
 Don’t click the purchase or submit button.
 The whole point here is to wait for a credit card offer to pop up while you’re filling out the page.

 For the best chance of receiving an offer, fill in your data slowly and don’t use any autofill text.
 If you don’t get an offer to pop up, change things up in your shopping cart and try a few more times.
 It might just take the winning combination for your efforts to pay off.